 Here are five reasons your German Shepherd will defy the principles of good conduct that you have taught him:

-- You have no time for your German Shepherd, and he is seeking attention.
+• You have no time for your German Shepherd, and he is seeking attention.
 If you are too busy and have no time to spend with your GSD and often leave him in a crate, your dog will find ways of getting your attention.
 If the good ways don’t work, your dog will seek any form of reaction from you, and that could be by defying what you have trained him to do.

 Reacting negatively to your pet’s behavior won’t stop him from misbehaving.
 It might actually reinforce it; at least he gets some attention from you!
 Instead, ignore the bad behavior and reward your pet when he resumes the learned positive behavior.
 And, of course, find time to be with your dog.

-- The recommended two hours of daily exercise for an adult German Shepherd are not adhered to.
+• The recommended two hours of daily exercise for an adult German Shepherd are not adhered to.
 German Shepherds are high-energy dogs and require at least 2 hours of exercise daily, ideally in two stints.
 If this is not done, your dog gets exposed to health problems such as obesity and behavioral problems.

 Pets with no energy outlets develop destructive behavior like chewing any object they find on their way, scattering the garbage, jumping on people, and scratching.
 Rather than punish, find time to exercise with your GSD as a preventive measure.

-- Your discipline skills are wanting, and your dog is confused.
+• Your discipline skills are wanting, and your dog is confused.
 If you are consistently punishing your German Shepherd and probably doing so hours after the action is performed, you are certainly missing the discipline point.
 All you will achieve is confusion, fear, anxiety, distrust, and aggression.

 Discipline your German Shepherd by withdrawing the reward as soon as the action is done.
-Also, redirect the bad behavior to the expected one, and reward the good action when performed.
+Also, redirect the bad behavior to the expected one and reward the good action when performed.

 Similarly, if training is initiated and left uncompleted without the German Shepherd completely mastering the intended behavior, then it is possible to regress, and that will mean starting all over again.
-Be sure to complete the training process this time around and avoid inefficient methods such as command nagging.
+Be sure to complete the training process this time and avoid inefficient methods such as command nagging.

-- Your dog may be manifesting symptoms of separation anxiety.
+• Your dog may be manifesting symptoms of separation anxiety.
 This means that your German Shepherd is going through a period of distress and is upset about being separated from a person they are attached to, or even a former owner or a member of the family who is no longer in the home.

 The best way to tackle separation anxiety is to find an alternative company for your pet if you can’t be with them.
 Some severe cases may require the attention of a vet.
-If your dog is a sufferer, check out this article, GSD Separation Anxiety: Training, Help & Treatment.

 If your German Shepherd’s unbecoming behavior is beyond your disciplinary skills, it is advisable to seek a professional trainer’s help.
 If they are an expert, they’ll know that correcting dog behavior is not done through punishment.